RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 2. On article dashboard, you can select a value for "Article Lifetime"

 == Changelog ==

+### 2.2.0 (Oct 9, 2023) ###
+* [NEW] Introduction of the possibility to add a custom Top level primary category - can ENABLE/DISABLED when needed | See Changelog.md
+* [UPDATE] Refactored the logic for saving custom fields (on gutenberg) to work as soon as the plugin is active, irrespective if the BUS sync is OFF
+* [FIX] There was a bug that could prevent the primary category of an article from being fetched from the fallback method if the one from Yoast fails

 ### 2.1.0 (Jul 18, 2023) ###
 * [UPDATE] General updates to the JSON structure to match the new BUS Specs - See Changelog.md